-The state of Pennsylvania is one of the small business friendly states in the United States; many laws and regulations related to small businesses in PA make it easier for the first time entrepreneurs to establish and operate a small business.
-For instance, “The Job Creation Tax Credit” program which provides credits to businesses of all sizes if they create new jobs in a three-year time period.
+Pennsylvania is one of the most startup-friendly states in the United States.
+Many small business laws and regulations make it easier for first-time entrepreneurs to set up a business in Pennsylvania that eventually thrives.
+For instance, “The Job Creation Tax Credit” program provides credits to businesses of all sizes if they create new jobs in a three-year time period.

 Secondly, the veterans or reserve members are encouraged to establish a small business by waiving some common business fees associated with establishing a small business.
-Moreover, the state of Pennsylvania has extensive resources for young and old entrepreneurs including infrastructure, human capital and easy access to information and other resources.
+Moreover, Pennsylvania has extensive resources for young and old entrepreneurs, including infrastructure, human capital, and easy access to information and other resources.

-This article will be of your interest if you are based anywhere in Pennsylvania and looking for answers to queries related to:
+This article will be of your interest if you are based anywhere in Pennsylvania and looking for answers to queries like these:

 - Business license in Pennsylvania